Assyrian NetworkAssyrian Network

 Harissa

-Hearty wheat and chicken porridge, slow-cooked
+Hearty wheat and chicken porridge, slow-cooked for hours and traditionally served on feast days.

 Pacha